-member companies.
+The Executive Committee is composed of 15 General Delegate, in charge of the Central Office member companies.
 Executive Committee members are elected by the General Assembly for a 2-year term and meet at least once a year.
 The Executive Committee elects the Bureau composed of the President and of 3 regional Vice-Presidents to assist him.

-The Executive Committee steers two Standing Study Groups within which leaders from the LNG industry offer their commercial and technical expertise to strengthen efficiency and safety along the midstream
+The Executive Committee steers two Standing Study Groups within which leaders from the LNG industry offer their commercial and technical expertise to strengthen efficiency and safety along the midstream LNG value chain.

-GIIGNL's day-to-day activities are coordinated by the The Executive Committee is composed of 15 General Delegate, in charge of the Central Office
+GIIGNL's day-to-day activities are coordinated by the located in Paris.